-Today is a somewhat sad day for me because it was a year ago that sir fancypants and I boarded a cruise ship for what I thought was just another one in a lifetime of romantic trips.
-I remember drinking a glass of Chardonnay at lunch, talking about someday drinking martinis as we crossed the Arctic Circle, looking forward to nearly two uninterrupted weeks with him, and thinking how happy I was with what my life had become.
-Looking at the photos from that trip and remembering the fun we had, I’m still perplexed as to why he wanted a divorce barely a month later.
+Today is a bit of a sad day for me because it was a year ago that sir fancypants and I boarded a cruise ship for what I thought was just another one in a lifetime of romantic trips.
+We drank Chardonnay at lunch, talking about someday sipping martinis as we crossed the Arctic Circle.
+I looked so much forward to nearly two uninterrupted weeks with him, thinking how happy I was with how my life had turned out.
+Looking back at the photos and memories from that trip, it’s still hard to believe that he wanted a divorce barely a month later.
 But c’est la vie.
-I’m quite happy on my own and I’m actually really enjoying life after divorce.
+What can you do?
+I’ve made my peace with the situation and I’m actually really enjoying life after divorce.

 It was excruciating at the time, but in retrospect, his nastiness throughout the divorce was a gift.
 He’d orchestrated it all in order to hurt and humiliate me, but he went too far and it had turned comical in the end.
-Having the locks changed on moving day at the same time my movers were scheduled to come… really?
-That’s some bad theatre.
 Knowing who he really is has made it easier to move on, be happy, and find ways of enjoying life after divorce.
 Really, who wants to be married to a short, bald, cruel, vindictive ass?
 He used to tell his son that he’d married well out of his league.
 He had.
 It was a stroke of good fortune that’ll (hopefully) only come once in his lifetime.

 I’m not sad about losing him or the fact that my marriage failed.
 I’m angry at myself for being duped.
 Damn my weakness for Englishmen!
 If he hadn’t been English he wouldn’t even have gotten a second look, let alone a first date.
 My first thought when I met him was, “damn, he really lied about his height.”
 But I’m only 5’2″ and he charmed the hell out of me, so sometimes the planets align and even short, bald assholes of limited means end up marrying someone better than they deserve.